US sanctions commander of Iranian drone program that attacked shipping vessel – KION546

 By Jennifer Hansler, CNN

-The Biden administration on Friday sanctioned a number of companies and individuals connected to Iran’s military drone program as well as the commander of the Islamic Revolutionary Guard Corps (IRGC) Aerospace Force Umanned Aerial Vehicle Command (UAV) under whose leadership the US says Iran conducted a deadly attack on a shipping vessel earlier this year.
+The Biden administration on Friday sanctioned the commander of the military drone unit of Iran’s Islamic Revolutionary Guard Corps (IRGC) under whose leadership the US says Iran conducted a deadly attack on a shipping vessel earlier this year.

+The US also sanctioned a number of other individuals and companies connected to Iran’s Unmanned Aerial Vehicle (UAV) program.

+The sanctions come three months after the drone attack on the Mercer Street vessel, which was off the coast of Oman at the time — an assault that ratcheted up tensions in the region, prompted unified outcry from the G7 coalition of nations, and vows from the US of a coordinated response.

+The announcement of new sanctions also comes a week after a drone attack on a US base in Syria that a US official attributed to Iran and days after the hardliner Raisi government in Iran said it would return to negotiations over the Iran nuclear deal after months of delay.

-According to the US Treasury Department, “IRGC Brigadier General Saeed Aghajani, who oversees the IRGC ASF UAV Command, directs the planning, equipment, and training for IRGC ASF UAV operations.”
+According to the US Treasury Department, Brigadier General Saeed Aghajani oversees the IRGC’s Aerospace Force Unmanned Aerial Vehicle (UAV) Command and “directs the planning, equipment, and training” for its operations.

-“Under his leadership, the IRGC ASF UAV Command orchestrated the July 29, 2021 attack on the commercial shipping vessel Mercer Street off the coast of Oman, which resulted in the deaths of two crewmen,” it said.
+“Under his leadership,” the Treasury Department said Friday, the UAV Command orchestrated the attack on the Mercer Street at the end of July that left two crew members dead.

-A US Defense Department expert team concluded in August that the drone behind that deadly attack was produced in Iran.

-The assault on the Mercer Street, which left two crewmembers dead, ratcheted up tensions in the region and prompted unified outcry from the G7 coalition of nations, whose foreign ministers placed the blame squarely on Iran and condemned the attack as “a clear violation of international law.”

 The-CNN-Wire